Information on Virus Hoaxes:

 Information on Misc.
 Deceptive Software

-Recently viruses have starting using the network and open ports to directly infect computers.
+Recently, viruses have starting using the network and open ports to directly infect computers.
 Consequently the spread is very rapid.
-This was apparent with the August 2003 assault by the MSBlaster and other viruses.
 In response to this, ITS re-evaluated the virus defense strategy and devised improvements.

-ITS Department strongly supports anti-virus protection at the personal user level.
-With this in mind, McAffee desktop virus protection for student owned PC computers connected to the Linfield network, is available free of charge with the registering of computers for residential students on the Linfield campus.
+The ITS Department strongly supports anti-virus protection at the personal user level.
 Virus protection will be installed on Linfield faculty, staff, and lab computers by the ITS department.

 Most emailings that are propagated for the purpose of warning people about potential catastrophic viruses are hoaxes.
 These hoax emails can sometimes be as bad as an actual virus, taking up valuable email server space and causing undo stress.
 Don’t forward any email you are unsure of.